AbsaOSS/hyperdrive/README.md

 ### Built-in components
 - `KafkaStreamReader` - reads from a Kafka topic.
 - `ConfluentAvroDecodingTransformer` - decodes the payload as Confluent Avro (through [ABRiS](https://github.com/AbsaOSS/ABRiS)), retrieving the schema from the specified Schema Registry.
 This transformer is capable of seamlessly handling whatever schemas the payload messages are using.
+- `ConfluentAvroEncodingTransformer` - encodes the payload as Confluent Avro (through [ABRiS](https://github.com/AbsaOSS/ABRiS)), updating the schema to the specified Schema Registry.
+This transformer is capable of seamlessly handling whatever schema the dataframe is using.
 - `ColumnSelectorStreamTransformer` - selects all columns from the decoded DataFrame.
 - `AddDateVersionTransformerStreamWriter` - adds columns for ingestion date and an auto-incremented version number, to be used for partitioning.
 - `ParquetStreamWriter` - writes the DataFrame as Parquet, in **append** mode.